jyyulab/scMINER/docs/docs/PBMC-12k.md

 ---
 layout: default
-title: Complemantary guidance with PBMC(12k) scRNA-seq data
+title: PBMC(12k) scRNA-seq data
 nav_order: 4
 ---

-# Analysis on PBMC(12k) scRNA-seq data via MINIE
+# Analysis on PBMC(12k) scRNA-seq data via scMINER
 {:.no_toc}
-**MINIE** analysis was wrapped up as a R package to help bridge unsupervised clustering and gene regulatory network analysis.
 Here we demonstrate our pipeline using PBMC (10x genmomics) scRNA-seq data [link to data matrix].
 Full data contains 68k cells(link to 10x website), in order to provide a quicker guidance, we've down sampled this data to 12k cells.

-> **_Note:_** Detailed information about individual functions are documented in package manual.
+Original data website can be downloaded here: https://support.10xgenomics.com/single-cell-gene-expression/datasets/1.1.0/fresh_68k_pbmc_donor_a

 ## Table of contents
 {: .no_toc .text-delta }